parcelcraft/docs/changelog/index.md

 ## 1.0.2  {% small %}March 4, 2025{% /small %}

 - Added: Free 90-day, 25-shipment trial in Stripe live mode.
 Stripe test mode requires no subscription plan.
 - Added: Parcelcraft Account section to settings.
-Users can create or login (through the app) to their account at <https://account.parcelcraft.com> and select a plan for a Parcelcraft shipping subscription
+Users can create or log in (through the app) to their account at <https://account.parcelcraft.com> and select a plan for a Parcelcraft shipping subscription
 - Fixed: Pagination in shipping history was not working as expected.
 The next button did not fetch the correct page.
 - Fixed: Improved the way older dates are shown.
-Rather than saying, "Two months ago", for dates older than a week, we show the day and month if the date is this year, and the day month and year if the date is in a previous year
+Rather than saying, "Two months ago", for dates older than a week, we show the day and month if the date is this year, and the day, month, and year if the date is in a previous year
 - Fixed: Searching for shipments with spaces would return no results

 ---